IceMiaoMiao/WeKindDraw/README.md

 # WeKindDraw
-This is made by Guo Yangyang and Hao Jing who come from CUC.
+This is made by Guo Yangyang and Hao Jing from CUC.